"And now, little children, abide in Him, that when He appears, we may have confidence and not be ashamed before Him at His coming." 1 John 2: 28

 "And let us consider one another in order to stir up love and good works, not forsaking the assembling of ourselves together, as is the manner of some, but exhorting one another, and so much the more as you see the Day approaching."
 Hebrews 10: 24-25

-Our Men's Fellowship, men of the church and friends gather on the 2nd Tuesday of each month at 7:00pm to share in Bible Study, fellowship, and discussion.
+Our men of the church and friends gather for Men's Fellowship on the 2nd Tuesday of each month at 7:00pm, where we share in Bible Study, fellowship, and discussion.
 Men bring their cares and concerns as we discuss a topic for the evening, pray, and sing praises to God.
 We strive to promote a true fellowship of believers as we read Scripture or Scripture-based books and share in joys and sorrows, developing meaningful friendships.
 We endeavor to keep our discussions Christ-centered and Bible-based.
+We are currently reading and discussing R. C Sproul's book "Everyone’s A Theologian".

 As we worship God, we bow down and humble ourselves and invite God, through the Holy Spirit working in our lives, to direct our thoughts, our words, and our deeds.
 This is transferred through relationships into circumstances.
 Our true joy, through fellowship with other believers in this effort, is to draw closer to Christ as He brings others closer to Him.